top of page

 Don't suffer in pain...

-Pelvic Girdle Pain (PGP) or symphysis pubis dysfunction (SPD)
+Pelvic Girdle Pain (PGP) or symphysis pubis dysfunction (SPD) and injuries coming back to haunt you!

-When I was round 20 weeks pregnant with my third baby, the niggle in my pelvis that was leading to some sciatica and that stopped around 25weeks with my previous pregnancies, suddenly escalated.
+When I was round 20 weeks pregnant with my third baby, the niggle in my pelvis that was leading to some sciatica and that had stopped around 25weeks with my previous pregnancies, suddenly escalated.
+The pain became unbearable and I remember sobbing into my husbands arms as I thought “how can I carry on in this much pain”, I still had 4 months to go!!

 I was very aware of things I ‘should’ and ‘shouldn’t’ be doing, but when you have other small children that need lifting for the toilet or helping up the stairs, some of those ‘should not’s’ become a necessity.
 Plus with all the will in the world, sometimes you just can’t stop these things from happening.

 There were many exercises that helped tremendously, but it became apparent I needed more than the exercises to get me through the rest of the pregnancy.
-I saw a wonderful osteopath who specialises in treating women during and after their pregnancies and she enabled me to continue my pregnancy in much less pain and ‘fixed’ me!
+I saw a wonderful Osteopath who specialises in treating women during and after their pregnancies and she enabled me to continue my pregnancy in much less pain and ‘fixed’ me!

 So what is Pelvic Girdle Pain (PGP) also known as symphysis pubis dysfunction (SPD)?